-EndurElite Chief Endurance Officer Matt Mosman discusses what collagen is, what it does in the body, and if collagen supplements work or are a waste of money.
+EndurElite Chief Endurance Officer Matt Mosman discusses what collagen is, what it does, and if collagen supplements work or are a waste of money.

 Full Video Transcription: